6 Clever Ways to Use Facebook Groups for Growing Your Business

 Today, more than 500 million people use Facebook Groups monthly, with thousands of groups being created every day.
 Did you know that a single Facebook user can join up to 6000 groups?
-However, while managing a Facebook Page has become as essential as an air for most of the businesses, not many brands understand and use the wealth of marketing opportunities provided by another powerful Facebook tool…groups.
+However, while managing a Facebook Page has become as essential as air for most businesses, not many brands understand and use the wealth of marketing opportunities provided by another powerful Facebook tool…groups.

-Are you struggling to generate engagement and reach due to recent Facebook’s algorithm changes?
+Are you struggling to generate engagement and reach due to recent Facebook algorithm changes?
 Seeking to foster a stronger sense of community around your brand?
 Or looking for a way to increase customer satisfaction and sales with word-of-mouth recommendations?
 You are in the right place and the right time to learn how to get there.

 Throughout this article, we are going to show you 6 Clever Tips & Tricks of How to Use Facebook Groups to Grow Your Business.
 We will start off by, however, with a quick word on the difference between a Facebook Page and a Facebook Group.

 Groups are communities.
 They can nicely complement your Facebook Page, however, they will never substitute it.
 A Facebook Page is like presenting your business card to the customers while a Facebook Group is more like having a coffee with them.
 Groups work like discussion forums, they allow members to actively generate group content – ask questions, post about events, follow conversations, share photo, links and much more.
 A group membership can satisfy some users’ social image needs (for example if you represent a given industry you are expected to be seen in certain groups), they provide a sense of exclusivity and intimacy, hence, the relation you build with your audience through a group is much more personal and potentially long-lasting.